This Week's Study

 WHAT WE LEARN ABOUT GOD

-God cares for us; he desires for us to rest.
+God empowers us; he gives us the resources to grow.

 A PICTURE OF JESUS